 You have a right to be included in everything during your education.
-It can be a scary time going back or starting school after your spinal cord injury, but we are here to support you.
+It can be a scary time going back or starting education after your spinal cord injury, but we are here to support you.

 We can help:

 - Your teachers and other students understand more about spinal cord injury

-- Support your school to make changes so you can get around
+- Support your nursery, school, college or university to make changes so you can get around

-- Make sure the school puts in the right support to meet your needs, such as wheelchair access
+- Make sure the nursery, school, college or university puts in the right support to meet your needs, such as wheelchair access

-- Make sure the school listens to your voice, your opinions and experience
+- Make sure your voice and experience is heard

-Our inclusive education toolkit has practical advice for you, your family and your school about returning to education.
+Our inclusive education toolkit has practical advice for you, your family and your education provider.

 You or your parents may want to talk to us about:

 - Help liaising with your education provider and the hospital as they prepare for you to come back

 - Supporting your family to communicate with the different professionals involved in your return to education